Automorphisms of del Pezzo surfaces in characteristic 2: Automorphism groups of del Pezzo surfaces of degree

-\begin{theorem} Let $X$ be a del Pezzo surface of degree $1$ in characteristic $2$.
-Let $G(X)$ be the image of the homomorphism $\Aut(X) \to \Aut(\mathbb{P}(1,1,2))$, let $K$ be the kernel of the homomorphism $r: \Aut(X) \to \Aut(\bbP^1)$, let $I$ be the image of $r$, and let $\phi: Y \to \bbP^1$ be the elliptic fibration associated to $X$.
-Then, the following hold: \begin{enumerate} \item[(i)] $\Aut(X)$ is a central extension of $G(X)$ by $\langle \beta \rangle \cong \bbZ/2\bbZ$. \item[(ii)] $\Aut(X)$ is an extension of $I$ by $K$. \item[(iii)] $\Aut(X)$ is a subgroup of $W(E_8)$. \item[(iv)] $G(X)$ is a subgroup of $\Or^+(8,\bbF_2)$. \item[(v)] $K$ is the automorphism group of the generic fiber of $\phi$. \item[(vi)] $I$ is isomorphic to $G_{\xi,A}$ or $D_{2n}$. \item[(vii)] $I$ preserves the set $S_1$ of points lying under singular fibers of $\phi$.
-Moreover, it preserves the decomposition of $S_1$ into subsets corresponding to isomorphic fibers. \item[(viii)] $I$ preserves the set $S_2$ of points lying under the singularities of $R$.
-Moreover, it preserves the decomposition of $S_2$ into subsets of isomorphic singularities. \item[(ix)] The $j$-function of $\phi$ is $I$-invariant. \end{enumerate} \end{theorem}
+\begin{enumerate} \item[(i)] $\Aut(X)$ is a central extension of $G(X)$ by $\langle \beta \rangle \cong C_2$. \item[(ii)] $\Aut(X)$ is an extension of $P$ by $K$. \item[(iii)] $\Aut(X)$ is a subgroup of $W(E_8)$. \item[(iv)] $G(X)$ is a subgroup of $\Or_8^+(2)$. \item[(v)] $K$ is the automorphism group of the generic fiber of $\phi$. \item[(vi)] $P$ is isomorphic to $G_{\xi,A}$ or $D_{2n}$. \item[(vii)] $P$ preserves the set $S_1$ of points lying under singular fibers of $\phi$.
+Moreover, it preserves the decomposition of $S_1$ into subsets corresponding to isomorphic fibers. \item[(viii)] $P$ preserves the set $S_2$ of points lying under the singularities of $R$.
+Moreover, it preserves the decomposition of $S_2$ into subsets of isomorphic singularities. \item[(ix)] The $j$-function of $\phi$ is $P$-invariant. \end{enumerate} \end{theorem}

 This yields the following preliminary restrictions on $\Aut(X)$ and $G(X)$.